Space4444/tradesim/README.md

 Firstly, it downloads 100 days of 1m historical data of random forex pair and random time range from Dukascopy.
 Then it adds a random number to all dates displayed on the chart.
-This is done in order to make remembering charts more difficult.
+This is done in order to make charts more difficult to remember.
 Then price candlesticks are displayed on the chart and you can start simulated trading.

 ## [Web demo](https://space4444.github.io/tradesim)